 Cyber attacks and data breaches are clearly huge risks for organisations.
-It’s important to do everything possible to prevent incidents, but it’s just as important to have a plan in case disaster strikes.
+It’s important to do everything possible to prevent incidents, but with the GDPR (General Data Protection Regulation) mandating that incidents be reported within 72 hours of discovery, you need a plan in case disaster strikes.

 1. Contain the breach